 A Ford crate engine is going to provide your latest project with the power it needs.
 The best part is that all of the components are included.
 This means you get everything from the oil pan to the cylinder heads.
 Often, some of the accessories will come as well such as distributors, intake manifolds, carburetors, and more.

-What is important to know is that there are elements that won’t come with most Ford crate engines.
+What is important to know is that there are elements that won’t come with most Ford crate motors.
 While this isn’t true in every case, these items aren’t to be expected with your package:

 - A transmission